HewlettPackard/oneview-puppet/RESOURCES.md

 #### image_streamer_deployment_group

-This resource provides the following ensurable methods for managing Deployment Group on the Image Streamer appliance:
+This resource provides the following ensurable methods for managing Deployment Groups on the Image Streamer appliance:

 * `found` - Searches for `Image_streamer_deployment_group` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.